artwired/manage_site/README.md

 # manage_site

+Nov 1, 2022 - Day 6
+Worked on styling the spacing for the main nav and was exposed to CSS clamp which I need to explore more.
+It was very cool how it allowed the spacing to adjust without allowing the nav elements to crash into the surrounding divs.
+I also worked on the vertical spacing of the first 2 sections.
+Here I learned about > * + * which also need to do some further study in.

-Oct 31, 2022 - Day 5 Worked on creating a gradient that blocks out everything behind the mobile nav when the mobile menu is openned.
+Oct 31, 2022 - Day 5
+Worked on creating a gradient that blocks out everything behind the mobile nav when the mobile menu is openned.

 Oct 29, 2022 - Day 4
 Worked on the navigation layout and some javascript for hiding and revealing mobile navigation.
 It's very cool to learn how to set attributes based on whether aria-expanded is set to true or false.